marxjohnson/bfwl/_posts/2010-10-02-guruplug-part-3.md

 ## Wireless Access Point

 The &#8216;Plug comes pre-configured as an open access point, and routes traffic through the Ethernet interface.
 I just needed to make a few changes to enable WPA2 encryption.
-The script /root/init_setup.sh is run on boot to set up the access point among other things, so I just had to add a few commands from [this guide](http://www.plugcomputer.org/plugwiki/index.php/Setting_GuruPlug_to_be_a_WiFi_Access_Point#Changing_the_Security_Mode).
+The script /root/init_setup.sh is run on boot to set up the access point among other things, so I just had to add a few commands.

 <pre>ifconfig uap0 192.168.1.1 up
 /usr/bin/uaputl sys_cfg_ssid $SSID